degenerat3/shimpack/README.md

  The `mount` shim will hide anything mounted from the `/proc` directory (used for proc hiding)

- The `cat` shim will show random random output if the user tries to "cat" any of the shims.
+ The `cat` and `vim` shims will select an actual binary if the user attempts to cat/vim any of the shims.
-  - Example: attempting to `cat ls` will show some output from /dev/urandom, instead of the ls shim
+  - Example: attempting to `cat ls` will show some output from /bin/echo, instead of the ls shim